 The 2021 National proved beyond a doubt just how much weight plays a part.
 Minella Times won the race on 10-03 and NO runner carrying 11-00 or more even finished the race.

 The Grand National is a grueling race, and we’ve always maintained that only horses experienced at running over 3 miles or more can be expected to be in with a shout.
 New BHA recommendations regarding this have now been put in place so that only horses who have previously finished fourth or better in a chase of 3m or further will be allowed entry.
 Don’t rule out horses that have previously entered and completed the Grand National, even if they finished nowhere.
 Mon Mome, Silver Birch, Hedgehunter, Amberleigh House and Montys Pass are all winners who also ran unsuccessfully the year before!

-Let’s look at the 2011 race – I followed my tips exactly, chose my horses and 1st and 2nd came home, netting me a nice little packet!
+Let’s look at the 2011 race – I followed my tips exactly, chose my horses and they came home in 1st and 2nd place!

 I looked at every horse running, ruled out those younger than 9 and older than 10 years, looked at the weights they’d been given and had a quick gander at the distances they had previously run.
 What I ended up with was a few terrific horses two of which did exactly as hoped – Ballabriggs came 1st with Oscar Time in 2nd 2011 Grand National.